anthoeknee/llama3.2-token-counter/README.md

 print(f"The large list contains {token_count} tokens in total.")
 ```

-## Documentation

-For more detailed information on how to use the Llama 3.2 Token Counter, please refer to our [documentation](link-to-your-documentation).

 ## Contributing

 We welcome contributions to the Llama 3.2 Token Counter!
-If you'd like to contribute, please follow these steps:
+If you'd like to contribute, please look at [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

 ## License